-Misbehaviour in class may result in action by the classroom teacher including:
+Misbehaviour in class may result in action by the classroom teacher, including:

 - loss of classroom privileges;

 - a planned restitution;

 - detention;

 - withdrawal from class;

 - parental contact with Head Teacher negotiation;

-- strategies as deemed appropriate by the classroom teacher.
+- strategies as deemed appropriate by the classroom teacher;

+- referral to LST

-Continued classroom misbehaviour, or serious misbehaviour, may result in the classroom teacher referring the student to the Head Teacher for further action.
+Continued classroom disobedience, or serious misbehaviour, may result in the classroom teacher referring the student to the Head Teacher for further action.
 Head Teachers will ensure recording of incidents on the student database (Millennium Register).

-Misbehaviour in the playground may result in action by the teacher-on-duty including:
+Misbehaviour in the playground may result in action by the teacher-on-duty, including:

 - playground clean-up;

 - a planned restitution;

 - loss of playground privileges;

 - parental notification in negotiation with Head Teacher on duty;

-- other strategies as deemed appropriate by the supervising teacher/Head Teacher on duty.
+- other strategies as deemed appropriate by the supervising Teacher/Head Teacher on duty;

+- referral to LST.